Planning Practice (PgCert)

 This is a part-time course to allow students with a specialised (i.e. would constitute 'specialised knowledge' in RTPI educational terms) Masters degree in planning to 'top up' their planning knowledge and complete a Royal Town Planning Institute accredited education, making them eligible (after two years of planning practice) for professional membership of the RTPI.
 It is specifically for those who have not taken a 'conversion' Masters degree to gain access to the UK planning profession.

-The course can be completed in eight months with three modules spread over two semesters, or over three years taking one module per year, one day a week, or an intermediate combination.
+The course can be completed in eight months with five modules spread over two semesters, or over three years taking one module per year, one day a week, or an intermediate combination.

 - Planning and Real Estate